-Professor Anil Gupta is a globally recognised academic and activist in the field of frugal and grass roots innovation.
+Professor Anil Gupta is a globally recognised academic and activist in the field of frugal and grassroots innovation.
 He is a senior staff member of the Indian Institute of Management (IIM) Ahmedabad, one of India’s top tier Schools.
-He founded the Honey Bee Network to support grass roots innovators.
+He founded the Honey Bee Network to support grassroots innovators.
 The Honey Bee Network has documented thousands of innovations and assisted some of them through to commercialisation and securing their IP.
-Much of the knowledge about these innovations has been acquired through week-long walks to visit villages, a practice each summer over the past few decades.
+Much of the knowledge about these innovations have been acquired through week-long walks to visit villages, a practice each summer over the past few decades.
 The Honey Bee Network database of innovations now extends to many from China and, more recently, Brazil.

 His achievements have led to appointments to India’s National Innovation Council and his involvement in the policy discussions about innovation in India.
 His profile is best appreciated through his TED talk.

 A/Prof Sonja Pedell is co-authoring "What's special about ageing" in the new edition of Interactions Magazine.

 If we focus on aging as a process, rather than old age as a state, we design systems that help people move smoothly through later life as circumstances and capacities change.
 Designing technology to allow people to stay engaged and exert choice, irrespective of independence, is a way to support emotional health.